 - Run the prompt list across all four engines and log baseline citation share.

-Gate: every public page on the site passes the proper-noun count test (15+ proper nouns or numerals on substantive pages), and citation tracking has a baseline.
+Gate: every public page passes the proper-noun count test (15+ proper nouns or numerals on substantive pages), and citation tracking has a baseline.

 Days 76 to 90: iterate and report.